FantasticHac/jira-sla/README.md

 ## Description

 This Forge app provides insight into the health of Jira issues.
-It uses common indicators such as if an issue is a blocker of other issues, number of days an issue has not been updated for, or how many sprints a task has been in.
+The app determines issue health using the number of issues blocked, number of days without updates, and how many sprints have contained the issue.

 ### Issue Glance

-This Forge app adds the *Open Issue Health Management* button using an [issue glance](https://developer.atlassian.com/platform/forge/manifest-reference/#jira-issue-glance) which is placed alongside fields such as Assignee and Labels.
+The app adds the *Open Issue Health Management* button using an [issue glance](https://developer.atlassian.com/platform/forge/manifest-reference/#jira-issue-glance) which displays alongside fields such as Assignee and Labels.

 ![Issue glance showing a button with text "open issue health management"](docs/images/forge-glance.png)

-Clicking on the issue glance button opens a panel with the Forge app's UI.
-Here the app displays the details for this issues health.
+Clicking on the issue glance button opens a panel that displays the issue's health using Forge UI.

 ![Glance panel showing a Jira issue with health errors from the Forge app](docs/images/forge-glance-panel.png)